AntonioRedondo/ImageFeatureDetector/README.md

 $ make
 ```

-and in a minute IFD should be compiled and ready to be executed on the `<imagefeaturedetector_root_folder>/bin` folder. `CMakeFiles` is an empty folder created to stored the temporary files created by CMake so that IFD root folder remains clean.
+and in a minute IFD should be compiled and ready to be executed on the `<imagefeaturedetector_root_folder>/bin` folder. `CMakeFiles` is an empty folder created to store the temporary files created by CMake so that IFD root folder remains clean.

 ## Do you provide some ready-to-use file like a `deb` package or a Windows `exe`?

-I have tried to build a Linux Debian `deb` package for amd64 machines.
+I have tried to build a Linux Debian `deb` package for x86-64 machines.
 But after compiling statically OpenCV libraries to include them together with the IFD binary, when building IFD and at linking time `make` complains time after time about endless number of missing libraries.
 Once all missing libraries have been added to the `make -lanotherlibrary` command, again a new dependency misses, thus meaning I'm probably in the middle of a deep [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
 I guess eventually I will find out the right order of library inclusion and will be able to generate a `deb` package.

 ## Contribute!

-If you have an awesome pull request no matter whether it's a big or small change, send it over!
+If you have an awesome pull request no matter whether it's a big or small change or bug, send it over!
 Your contribution to the computer vision community is priceless.